nspcc-dev/neofs-node/docs/building-deb-package.md

 ## Prerequisites

-For now, we're assuming building for Debian 11 (stable) x86_64 on Debian 11 x86_64.
+For now, we're assuming building for Debian 11 (stable) x86_64.

-Go version 18.4 or later should be installed from official Go repos binaries should be buildable, i.e. this should run successfully:
+Go version 18.4 or later should already be installed, i.e. this runs
+successfully:

 * `make all`